6871/docker/images/jx/README.md

 from_image | Docker image for Dockerfile's FROM clause | 6871/k8s:1.0.1
 jx_version | Version of Jenkins X to install | v2.0.802

-:exclamation: Note "v" prefix in Helm version number.
+:exclamation: Note "v" prefix in jx_version number.

 ---